ASKurz/Experimental-design-and-the-GLMM/sketches/README.md

 # Sketches

 These files contain content sketches.
-They aren’t necessarily full chapters or sections, but they do contain the origins of the sections and chapters that will eventually define the book.
+They aren't necessarily full chapters or sections, but they do contain the origins of the sections and chapters that will eventually define the book.

 ## TOC